-To search the text source for one of the predefined boundary types use the $\$ Scan function:
+To search the text source for one of the predefined boundary types use the Scan function:

-XawTextPosition Scan(w, position, type, dir, count, include);
+XawTextPosition Scan(w, position, type, dir, count, include) Widget w; XawTextPosition position; XawTextScanType type; XawTextScanDirection dir; int count; Boolean include; w Specifies the TextSrc object.

-- w Specifies the TextSrc object. - position Specifies the position to begin scanning the source. - type Specifies the type of boundary to scan for, may be one of: XawstPosition, XawstWhiteSpace, XawstEOL, XawstParagraph, XawstAll.
-The exact meaning of these boundaries is left up to the individual text source. - dir Specifies the direction to scan, may be either XawsdLeft to search backward, or XawsdRight to search forward. - count Specifies the number of boundaries to scan for. - include Specifies whether the boundary itself should be included in the scan.
+W Specifies the TextSrc object. position Specifies the position to begin scanning the source. type Specifies the type of boundary to scan for, may be one of: XawstPosition , XawstWhiteSpace , XawstEOL , XawstParagraph , XawstAll .
+The exact meaning of these boundaries is left up to the individual text source. dir Specifies the direction to scan, may be either XawsdLeft to search backward, or XawsdRight to search forward. count Specifies the number of boundaries to scan for. include Specifies whether the boundary itself should be included in the scan.